tom-kerr/bibs/README.md

 Multiple values may be indicated by an '|' separating the values, like:

 	 b.search('types->edition:subjects->war|peace', 'openlibrary', 'query')

 Or,

 	 b.search('oclc->424023|isbn->0030110408', 'hathitrust', 'multi_volumes_full')

 Source
 -----

+Each source is modeled in YAML, providing the information necessary to parse queries and the documentation to form queries.

 Currently supported Sources: